A realistic assessment of the CTA sensitivity to dark matter annihilation: The CTA and Fermi -LAT experiments

-In this paper we will concentrate on the proposed configuration known as `Array I'~\cite{Bernlohr:2012we},\footnote{In particular, we adopt the version based on the Hillas-parameter analysis of the MPIK group.} which is a balanced configuration with three large ($\sim$24\,m aperture), 18 medium ($\sim$12\,m) and 56 small telescopes ($\sim$4--7\,m).
+In this paper we will concentrate on the proposed configuration known as `Array I'~\cite{Bernlohr:2012we},\footnote{In particular, we adopt the version based on the Hillas-parameter analysis of the MPIK group.
+The choice of analysis method can impact the projected sensitivity; e.g.~the Paris-MVA method produces an effective area that is at energies around 1\,TeV about $\sim7$ times that of the MPIK method \cite{Bernlohr:2012we}, making Paris-MVA derived limits up to $\sim 2.6$ stronger than those using MPIK.
+However, this only holds for background limited observations.
+Observations of the diffuse emission are actually systematics limited in most of the parameter range of interest, which makes differences in the effective area much less relevant.
+For this reason, we concentrate here on the better documented MPIK method.} which is a balanced configuration with three large ($\sim$24\,m aperture), 18 medium ($\sim$12\,m) and 56 small telescopes ($\sim$4--7\,m).
 This configuration provides a good compromise in sensitivity between low and high energies.
 One advantage of using Array I is that extensive information on the effective area, angular resolution, energy resolution and background rates is available.
 Furthermore, a very similar array has been used in previous DM sensitivity studies: Array E in Ref.\ \cite{Doro:2012xx}, and the Paris-MVA version of Array I in Ref.\ \cite{Pierre14}.
 The point-source sensitivities of Arrays E and I agree very well at energies $\lesssim1$\,TeV, whereas at higher energies Array I is more sensitive (but only by a factor of less than two).

 For convenience, here we summarise some of the main performance aspects of Array I: it features an effective area of about 100\,m$^2$ at its threshold energy of 20\,GeV, which then increases quickly with energy to about $4\times10^5\,\rm m^2$ at 1\,TeV and $3\times10^6\,\rm m^2$ at 10\,TeV.
 The angular resolution in terms of the $68\%$ containment radius is about $r_{68}\simeq0.3^\circ$ at threshold, and drops to below $0.06^\circ$ at energies above 1\,TeV.
 The energy resolution is relatively large at threshold, with $\sigma(E)/E\simeq 50\%$, but drops to below $10\%$ at energies above 1\,TeV.